 Energy House 2.0 will contain two environmental chambers with the ability to achieve temperatures of between -20˚C to +40˚C and simulated wind, rain, snow, and solar light.
 The facility will target a global market, with environmental conditions of 95% of the world’s population able to be replicated in the facility.

 The ERDF funding for the Energy House 2.0 project will enable small and medium sized companies free access to the Energy House 2.0 facility and a range of existing laboratories to further the development of energy saving products, all supported by world leading research and academic expertise.

-If you are interested in working with us, please get in touch by email at firstname.lastname@example.org, or telephone on 0161 295 0073.
+If you are a SME in the Greater Manchester region and are interested in working with us, please get in touch by email at email@example.com, or telephone on 0161 295 0073.